 Here are some of its benefits:

-- It can be mixed with other vegetables such as eggplant, ampalaya or bitter gourd, squash or pumpkin and related with sauteed fish or pork.
+- You can mix it with other vegetables such as eggplant, ampalaya or bitter gourd, squash or pumpkin and related with sauteed fish or pork.
 In the Philippines, these recipes known as “pakbet,” “diningding,” and “bulanglang.”

-- Can also be mix with meat such as chicken, beef or pork cut into big cubes with green papaya added.
+- You can also mix it with meat such as chicken, beef or pork cut into big cubes with green papaya added.
 This recipe is called, “tinola” in the Philippines.
 This is a type of soup dish.

 - Aside from the fresh leaves and young pods, other parts of moringa are useful as a human food.
 The dried leaves can be crushed or pounded (filtered to remove leaf stems) and then added to sauces at the same time as other condiments or vegetables are added.

 - You can also use the flowers in various cooking recipes or just placed in hot water for 5 minutes to make a natural herbal tea.

 - The pods are good for harvesting for their seeds/peas, which you can use similarly to other green peas, from the time they appear until they turn yellow and their shells begin to harden.
 After removing the seeds/peas and white flesh from the pod, put them into a strainer and wash them.
 You may also boil them for a few minutes; then, drain and boil again in fresh water.